Safety & trust assumptions

 - Bitcoin reorganization risk.
 The peg-in confirmation depth and the timelocks on Pre-PegIn and Vault outputs are calibrated against expected Bitcoin reorg behavior.
 Deeper-than-expected reorgs would extend timing rather than enable theft.

 - ZK system soundness.
-A bug in the SP1 proof system or its on-chain Groth16 verifier could in principle allow a fraudulent proof to pass verification.
+A bug in the SP1 proof system or the Groth16 proof pipeline could in principle allow a fraudulent proof to pass verification.
 Mitigations: independent Universal Challenger replay using the BABE garbled circuit instances; the depositor's own self-challenge ability; Security Council intervention before the assert timelock expires.

 - BABE / BitVM3 construction.
-A flaw in the BABE construction or in specific garbled circuit primitives could weaken fraud detection on Bitcoin.
-The protocol generates many candidate GC instances per claimer-challenger pair (307 on Testnet) and retains 6 after the cut-and-choose — multiple instances provide redundancy.
+A flaw in the BABE construction or in specific garbled circuit primitives could weaken proof verification on Bitcoin.
+The protocol generates many candidate GC instances per claimer-challenger pair (307 on the public testnet) and retains 6 after the cut-and-choose; multiple instances provide redundancy.
 Security Council intervention is the final backstop.

-- Ethereum light client correctness.
-The on-Ethereum verification of Bitcoin-side vault state and the on-Bitcoin verification of Ethereum burn events both rely on the Ethereum execution and consensus layers being live and correct, and on the receipt-inclusion proof pipeline being implemented correctly.
-A bug in the light-client logic or a deep Ethereum consensus failure could cause a stuck or incorrect verification.
+- Cross-chain proof pipeline.
+The BABE-based challenge that verifies Ethereum redemption events inside Bitcoin Script relies on the Ethereum execution and consensus layers being live and correct, and on the SP1 proof and Groth16 pipeline being implemented correctly.
+A bug in any of these or a deep Ethereum consensus failure could cause a stuck or incorrect verification.
 Mitigations: standard Ethereum staking economic security; Universal Challenger replay; Security Council intervention.

 - Vault Provider unavailability.
-Covered by the WOTS self-claim path, plus the option of self-hosting the Vault Provider from peg-in.
-A depositor never depends on a third-party Vault Provider to recover BTC, provided they have either self-hosted or backed up their WOTS file and claimer artifacts.
+Covered by the WOTS self-claim path, plus the option to run a Vault Provider where registration is available.
+A depositor never depends on a third-party Vault Provider to recover BTC during redemption, provided they have backed up their WOTS file and claimer artifacts.

 - Universal Challenger collusion or downtime.
-Even if every Universal Challenger fails to challenge a fraudulent claim within the assert timelock, the depositor can self-challenge using the BABE artifacts.
-If the depositor is also unable to act, the Security Council can broadcast
+Even if every Universal Challenger fails to challenge an invalid claim within the assert timelock, the depositor can self-challenge using the BABE artifacts.
+If the depositor is also unable to act, the Security Council can broadcast a council no payout transaction.

 Trust set evolution: public testnet to mainnet

-- Multiple independent Vault Providers competing on commission and reliability — plus the option for any depositor to self-host their own Vault Provider.
+- Multiple independent Vault Providers competing on commission and reliability.

 - Wider Application Vault Keeper set per application, including additional external operators.